Call Peter Now, 714-430-0035, You’ll Be Glad You Did!

 Trailer Interchange Liability

 – Insurance coverage for truckers who often trade trailers under an agreement that makes them responsible for any damage to a trailer in their care or custody.
 It covers the insured’s liability for damage to a trailer not belonging to the insured.

-– If you transport chemicals, paints, or other solvents your auto policy does not provide coverage for spilling these chemicals even in the event of an auto accident.
-Most policies will only pay pollution clean up cost for chemicals and fluids that are used as part of the vehicles engine.
-Oil, gas, transmission fluid etc. If you were hauling a few cans of paint and were involved in an accident and the paint spilled into a waterway there would be no coverage for the clean up or contamination.
+– If you transport chemicals, paints, or other solvents, your auto policy does not provide coverage for spilling these chemicals even in the event of an auto accident.
+Most policies will only pay pollution clean-up costs for chemicals and fluids used as part of the vehicle’s engine—oil, gas, transmission fluid, etc. If you were hauling a few cans of paint and were involved in an accident and the paint spilled into a waterway, there would be no coverage for contamination clean-up.
 You would need to buy a separate pollution policy to cover this exposure.

 - Any auto

 - All Owned Autos – No-Fault

 - Owned Autos Subject to U.M.

 - Non-Owned Autos